BradPatras/basic-remote-configs/README.md

 `ver` is an integer value representing the config file's version.
 It's not required, but the client libraries use this value to publish only updates to listeners after fetching configs.

 ## In practice
 This repo is hosting an [example config json file](/examples/simple.json).
-This example config is currently being consumed by the [Android Library's](https://github.com/BradPatras/brc-android) sample app.
+This example config is currently being consumed by the [Android](https://github.com/BradPatras/brc-android) and [iOS](https://github.com/BradPatras/brc-ios) library's sample apps.

 ⚠️ &nbsp; In the current state of the library, config files need to be publicly accessible. 🤷🏻‍♂️